00:04 Challenges of heads

 29:47 Dry time

-Sculpt a portrait using air dry clay.
+Sculpt a portrait using air dry clay and a wire armature.

 Form, gesture, space, skull, facial features.